marcelmaatkamp/cosmopolitan/README.md

 These are examples on how to run the executables.
 In the section [files](#files) you can find all the possible example files.
 I've described a few examples (hello-world and sqlite) on how to run on multiple platforms, the rest is more of the same.
 All of these examples are build with and contained in this docker container.

 ## hello-world
-Let's showcase how to use this container with the simpelest example: hello world.
+Let's showcase how to use this container with the simpelest example: [hello world](https://github.com/jart/cosmopolitan/blob/master/examples/hello.c) but it could also be your own creation:.
 We verify that the binary is succesfully compiled and does what it should do: 'print hello world' and use that binary in a seperate container which can be used by other processes.

 ### docker
-This binary is compiled from (hello.c)[https://github.com/jart/cosmopolitan/blob/master/examples/hello.c] but it could also be your own creation:
 ```sh
 $ docker run --rm -ti marcelmaatkamp/cosmopolitan sh -c o/examples/hello.com